 For further information about specifically targeting a certain audience, review ABA Rule 7.3.
 This concern may come up around the use of direct marketing or email marketing to prospective clients.

 A DUI lawyer, for example, may have access to someone’s name and address from police reports.
 However, some states require that you can’t send mail to these people until after 30 days have lapsed.
-Review your state bar association’s rules on these matters and keep good records of what you did with direct mail and when.
+Review your state bar association’s rules on these matters and keep good records of what you did with your law firm’s direct mail marketing campaign and when.

 With email marketing, purchasing a list of people and blasting a message to them about your services could violate ethics rules.
 You can market to people via email if they proactively signed up from a form, ad, or sign-up sheet and can unsubscribe.